Porges/ways-to-play/src/games/pigeon-tickets/index.md

 In English reports the name of the game is usually given as “pakapoo”/“pak-a-poo” or “pakapu”/“pak-a(h)-pu”.
 Other variants are “pak-a-peu”, “puck-a-pu”, or “pac-a-poo”.
 In Macau it is given with the Portugeuse romanization of “pacapio”, which remains standard in current usage.
+In Hawaii it was referred to as “pakapio”.[@Pakapio]

-While the specifics vary, the play of the game is simple: each player purchases one or more tickets upon which they select a number of characters out of 80 different characters.
-The seller then randomly selects a number of characters at random, and players win money according to the number of matching characters marked on their ticket.
+While the specifics vary, the play of the game is simple: each player purchases one or more tickets upon which they mark some set of characters out of 80 that are printed on the ticket.
+The seller then randomly selects a given number of characters, and players win money according to the number of matching characters marked on their ticket.
+The specific numbers of characters chosen and the permissible bets vary by time and location.

 ## False origins